K-dash/flake8-import-guard/README.md

 ### Configuration

-Let's say you have the following configuration in your `.flake8` file:
+Let's say you have the following configuration in your `.flake8` file.

 ```ini
 [flake8]